-Each week, we will cover a different topic.
+Each week, we will cover a different topic regarding the connection between the mind, body, and social environment.
 Students will familiarise themselves with the research and theory regarding each topic through a knowledge clip or video.
 This will prepare them for the interactive lectures, which will be more practically oriented.
 Some examples of the diverse topics we will cover are: How can we make use of placebo effects in clinical practice?
 How does stigmatisation affect the lives of people with chronic health conditions?
 What does the field of palliative care entail, and how can we help others deal with loss?

 Furthermore, students will learn more about the code of conduct and will explore their options regarding future career opportunities through two course assignments (see Assignment Method)

-Know the backgrounds and essential tasks of (health and medical) psychologists in practical settings and have a better perspective of future jobs and requirements to acquire these jobs;
+explain the backgrounds and essential tasks of (health and medical) psychologists in practical settings

-Be able to reflect and comment on their own motivation, skills and knowledge in relation to possible future careers
+reflect and comment on their own motivation, skills and knowledge in relation possible future careers and job requirements

 Mode of instruction